{% for i in (1..include.N) %}

 }

-To create the cross-fade of new slide with previous, so that the previous fades out at the same time, I use the 'fade-in' class - add to new slide, remove from previous.
+To create the cross-fade of slides, so that the previous fades out while new slide fades in, I use the 'fade-in' class - simply add to new slide, remove from previous.

 The previous slide must fade out because portrait slides will not cover the whole slide area and clearing the previous slide instantly would look bad.